xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 |       12.57           |      48       |          1           |        24           |

-## Naïve solution
+## Naive solution

-Let's implement a ordinary least squares (OLS) regression using `statsmodels` to measure the impact of our intervention:
+Let's implement an ordinary least squares (OLS) regression using `statsmodels` to measure the impact of our intervention:

 ```python
 import pandas as pd